Veronika Cifrová Ostrihoňová: Television

 Ostrihoňová started to work on television in 2013 on the Markíza TV station, where she was an editor in the news programme Televízne noviny, focusing on health topics.
 In 2015, Ostrihoňová presented Showbiz noviny.
 She hosted the talk show Sit down with Veronika in 2017, travelling throughout Slovakia to interview inspiring celebrities.
 Among the programme's guests were journalist Monika Tódová, president of Slovakia, Zuzana Čaputová, Slovak ice hockey player Richard Lintner, and actor Ján Koleník.
 In 2019, Ostrihoňová created a YouTube channel titled Very Veri.
-In 2019, she won the Slovakian TV Screen Personality award in the News Editor category.
+In 2019, she won the Slovak TV Screen Personality award in the News Editor category.

 Ostrihoňová founded the ŽEMY podcast in 2020, explaining the role of women in decision-making.
 From 2021 to 2024, she co-created and moderated the discussion show for women titled Silná zostva on Radio and Television of Slovakia.

 In 2023, the Slovak edition of Forbes magazine listed her in seventh place in the ranking of Slovak "influencers".
 She also was the editor-in-chief of the first ever issue of ForbesWomen in Slovakia.

 In 2025 Ostrihoňová was a winner at the MEP Awards for Best Use of Social Media.